Feeling Defeated? Prioritize!

 Some priorities are easier to set than are others.
 Usually the task of prioritizing the individual time that you allot to each person can be accomplished quite easily but every now and then someone just doesn't quite figure out the concept.

-When someone demands a little larger share of your time and energy it is essential that you be assertive in your requests.
-It is important to nip quickly a situation where someone just does not seem to understand that they may be drawing more of your energy reserves than you are able to give to them.
+When someone demands a larger share of your time or energy than you are able to give then it is essential for you to be assertive.
+Stand your ground and quickly nip it.
+Sometimes someone will just not understand that they may be drawing more of your energy reserves than you are able to give to them while at other times they may simply be pushing the limits because they can.
+It is up to you to set the ground rules and enforce them.

 In these cases it often comes down to placing your needs over their feelings and being assertive when addressing the amount of YOU that they are allowed to partake of.
 Take a firm stand and don't back down.
 They will eventually realize that you are indeed serious.